California Cannibal’s parole rescinded

 Discrimination, be it racism, speciesism, ageism, ableism or any other, is never all-encompassing.
 Most racists don’t hate everyone, or at least not equally.
 The settlers in areas like the old West hated the ‘Indians’ for defending their lands, which the white men wanted.
 Even in the era when this movie is set, sometime in the late nineteenth century, some Native Americans like the Professor were accepted as, if not equals, at least semi-civilised negotiating partners, while others, who maintained their resistance, were considered bloodthirsty savages, and portrayed as killers, rapists and sometimes cannibals.

 In this film, this second group is distilled into a people so inhuman that they do not even have language, which is often the first thing quoted in defining the supposed gulf between humans and other animals.
-They are accused of raping and killing their mothers and, worse yet, abducting and raping white women, requiring the gallant sacrifice of heroes such as depicted here.
+They are accused of raping and killing their mothers and, worse yet, abducting and raping white women, requiring the gallant sacrifice of heroes such as those depicted here.
 One of the party, Brooder, boasts of having killed more Indians than all the rest of the town put together.
 When pressed, he admits that not all were men, as Indian women and children can also handle an arrow or a spear, and he tells of losing his mother and sisters to an Indian massacre when he was ten.
 For Brooder, white vs red, civilised vs savage is no different to good vs evil.
 He is an absolute racist, but for what he considers good reasons.

 Yet even these less-than-human troglodytes are racists – they left the black stable-boy behind, because “they don’t eat Negroes”.
 No explanation is given, and it makes no sense since, under the skin (of whatever colour) we are all red meat.
 Yet their refusal to eat black people paints the white supremacism of the others as less vile somehow – look, these brutal savages must be exterminated – and they’re racists too, so it’s OK for us to discriminate against them.